benjymous/annotations/sandman/sandman.24.md

 	Panel 4:  Daemon is just another word for demon.
 Gaiman suggests Joel Peter Witkin for the feel of the congregation of nasties.

-Page 17 panel 2:  No reference for the Merkin, mother of spiders.
+Page 17 panel 2:  Merkin, mother of spiders: Merkin \Mer"kin\, n.
+Originally, a wig; afterwards, a mop for cleaning cannon.
+According to several of my friends, independently, (although I've never found a dictionary that backs this up) a "merkin" is a specific type of wig applied to a part of the female anatomy that's usually not visible...
 Gaiman recommends Witkin's "Amour" as a source.
 	Panel 3:  We saw Choronzon once before, in _Sandman_ #4.
 He held Dream's helmet, and was bested in a game of reality.
-	Panel 5:  Nada was seen in _Sandman_ ##4, 9; she is an erstwhile lover of Dream, whom he cruelly imprisoned in Hell.
+	Panel 5:  Nada was seen in _Sandman_ #4, 9; she is an erstwhile lover of Dream, whom he cruelly imprisoned in Hell.

 Page 18 panel 1:  In _Sandman_ #22, page 22, we saw Dream's castle in the sea;